Character & Citizenship Education

 Schools commemorate Racial Harmony Day on 21st July.
 On this day in 1964, Singapore saw racial riots.
 Racial Harmony Day serves to remind our pupils that social division costs us dearly and that race and religion are potential fault-lines in Singapore society.
 It is a day for schools to reflect on, and celebrate our success as a harmonious nation and society built on a rich diversity of cultures and heritages.

 Students should learn to make friends with people of other races and religions and not make fun of people who are different.
 Students should also learn that in Singapore, people are treated equally regardless of their race and religion and they should also do the same.
 Students should appreciate the different cultures that make up Singapore.

 Henna Activity on Racial Harmony Day

 National Day marks our Separation from Malaysia, and our emergence as an independent country in the community of nations.
 Since 1998, a National Day Ceremony was introduced in schools.
 This Ceremony aims to bring to the students a greater sense of the historical importance and solemnity of National Day.
 Schools conduct a 15-minute National Day Ceremony which is more formal than the festivities that schools usually organise.

 2a.
 Values Education (VE)

 Values are the foundation of CCE.
-School Leaders take the lead in emphasing values during Assemblies.
+School Leaders take the lead in emphasizing values during Assemblies.
 Through our VE packages, our Form Teachers guide pupils on behaviours they should display consistently.
 Good role models are highlighted during assembly at the end of each term.

 2b.
 Education and Career Guidance (ECG)

 Pupils learn about different jobs in our employment landscape so that they learn good values in the world of work.
 Pupils also explore Educational Pathways in Singapore which will guide them in choice of post-primary education.
-Parents are invited to share their work during our ECG Day.
+Parents are invited to share on their work during our ECG Day.

 2c.
 Financial Literacy (Fin Lit)